Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 4.3 Grounds for disciplinary action will exist if a student fails to comply with the Northland Polytechnic Student Regulations or other Northland Polytechnic regulations and policies.

-4.4 When a staff member believes there are grounds for disciplinary action against a student they shall report the matter to the Business Director responsible for the programme the student is enrolled in.
+4.4 When a staff member believes there are grounds for disciplinary action against a student, they shall report the matter to the Director Outcomes.

-5.1 No disciplinary action shall be taken until the Chief Executive, or his/her delegated representative, has the relevant facts and has sufficiently evaluated and considered them, including any explanations which the student offers.
-The student is to be given the right to representation on his/her behalf.
+5.1 No disciplinary action shall be taken until the Chief Executive, or delegated representative, has the relevant facts and has sufficiently evaluated and considered them, including any explanations which the student offers.
+The student is to be given the right to representation.

 5.2 When the investigation involves a student aged under 18 the student must be asked if they wish their parent(s)/caregivers to be informed and present at any meetings with Northland Polytechnic staff regarding the investigation.
 The institution shall ensure that adult support is available throughout the process.